FartyPants/fluxgym_bucket/README.md

 # Here are my additions:

+NEW: Fixed serious issue in original FlugGym where some images might be skipped due to poor logic in image processing .
+(Like you add 100 images, but it uses only 70) This new method is robust and clean .

 - LORA resolution and resize is separated
 - resolution is a tuple (width and Height)
 - resize = 0 will not resize the images
+- downsize only checkbox for resize

 ![image](https://github.com/user-attachments/assets/5a7bbd4d-568f-49b8-9255-115470ad523e)